La Guajira Department

 The economy of the department depends on royalties from the coal mining at Cerrejón (producing 24.9 million tons of export coal in 2004), natural gas exploitation, and salt mines.
 A popular ecotourist destination is Cabo de la Vela, a small fishing village located on the headland of the peninsula in the Guajira desert.

 Etymology

-The name Guajira comes from the Cariban languages.
+The name Guajira comes from the Cariban languages; it is the Spanish pronunciation of Wajiira or Wahiira.
 According to Picon, the word Guajiros was first used in the year 1600 to designate some 200 indigenous families inhabiting the region of Riohacha.
 They were known for having large herds of goats.
 The Spanish applied the term to all the indigenous in the peninsula who were goat herders.
 According to Oliver, the term Guajiro did not appear on Spanish records until the year 1626, in a document by a friar named Pedro Simón.

 Geography

 The northern part of the department consists of arid plains called the Guajira-Barranquilla xeric scrub, whose dryness is caused by the rain shadow of the Sierra Nevada de Santa Marta.
 These mountains rise to 5,775 m in the south.
 The Sinú Valley dry forests lie in between.
 In the far south are the headwaters of the Cesar River, which flow south towards the Magdalena River.

 The Ranchería River, which also rises in the Sierra Nevada de Santa Marta, crosses the Guajira Peninsula from south to north and flows through the Valley of Upar and into the Caribbean Sea.
 The Serranía del Perijá and the Montes de Oca lie in the southeastern part of the department, bordering Venezuela.

 The department was divided into three subregions based on geographical characteristics: Upper, Middle, and Southern Guajira.
 The Upper Guajira covers the northernmost part of the peninsula, with mostly scarce semi-desertic vegetation.
 It has only an isolated, low-altitude mountain range, the Serranía de Macuira (865 m above sea level).
 The Middle Guajira region is mostly flat, with hills in some areas, presenting also an arid environment.
 The Southern Guajira covers the region of the Montes de Oca and the Serranía del Perijá mountain ranges on the border with Venezuela, and the valley formed with the Sierra Nevada de Santa Marta mountain range.
 Southern Guajira has more green vegetation, wetlands and rivers.